SynergygraphicIB/Automatization-of-Tag-Creator-based-on-UserName-Across-Accounts/README.md

 Create a Sns Topic called SnsSendToLambda in us-east-1 in ReceiverAccount with the necessary permissions to publish messages to a Lambda function; use aws lambda and select ExtractSNS as endpoint , and hit "Create Subscription".

 # 5. Add the necessary permissions in Event Buses in ReceiverAccount in the matching region (for this example us-east-2)
 We need to add permissions in Event Buses but Why?
-Let us keep in mind that Cloudwatch events only passes events between matchin regions across accounts.
-So, If a vpc deployment happens in us-east-2 in SenderAcccount, this event is then captured by cloudwatch event buses in us-east-2 will be passed to a matching event buses to CloudWatch in the ReceipentAccount in us-east-2.
+Cloudwatch events only passes events between matching regions across accounts.
+So, If a vpc deployment happens in us-east-2 in SenderAcccount, this event is then captured by cloudwatch event buses in us-east-2 and it is passed to a matching event buses to CloudWatch in the ReceipentAccount in us-east-2.

-CloudWatch has a default Event Bus and it is stateless, it means we have to set the permissions for it to start to receive events from our organization.
-Therefore we add a  Event Buses Permission that allows CloudWatch in  ReceiverAccount to get all events from any account in the organization.
+CloudWatch has a default Event Bus and it is stateless, it means that we have to set the permissions for it to start to receive events from our organization.
+Therefore, we add the Permission to get all events from any account in the organization.

 In Cloudwatch in us-east-2 go to the Event Buses tab in the menu.
 After, add a new permission.
-Type = Organization and Organization ID =  o-myexampleOrgId, and hit add.
+Type = Organization and select Organization ID =  o-myexampleOrgId, and hit add.
 By this action the default event bus in EventBridge will get a policy with permissions enough to receive event calls from any account in the organization.

 The default event bus name is something like this - arn:aws:events:us-east-2:111111111111:event-bus/default